opensha/opensha/src/main/resources/data/site/CVM4/README.md

-# CCA-06 Z files
+# CVM-S4 Z files

-Extracted by Scott Callaghan on 8/24/17, now using the second crossing
+Extracted by Kevin Milner on 2/17/09

 ## File Format